Darkelf2024/Darkelf-Browser/README.md

 Font

-No leaks No fingerprints = Standard Editions in this Repo will get major updates fixes Darkelf Post Quantum is Active 100%
+No leaks No fingerprints = Standard Editions in this Repo will get major updates fixes Darkelf Post Quantum is Active 100% Head to that Repo PQC

 Refer to Darkelf Compiled Release Documentation listed in Repository - Updated